AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Fail Str.** and Dex Saves.
 You automatically fail Strength and Dexterity Saving Throws.

-**Ending Effects.** Effects that end when you gain the Incapacitated condition also end when you gain the Struggling condition.
+**Ending Effects.** Effects that end when you gain the Incapacitated Condition also end when you gain the Struggling Condition.

 :